Library and Media Center

 Volunteer State Book Award

-Each year we encourage students grades three-five to choose books from the Volunteer State Book Award list to read.
+Each year we encourage students in grades three-five to choose books from the Volunteer State Book Award list to read.
 Students who read at least three books will eat lunch in the library and vote for their favorite.
-Students who read at least 6 books will be invited to a special celebration.
+Students who read at least 5 books will be invited to a special celebration.
 Students who read all 20 books will be awarded a trophy.